FC Zürich Frauen: History

 FC Zürich Frauen is Swiss record champion before the women's team of BSC YB Frauen (including titles of FFC Bern and DFC Bern).
 After 10 years without the championship title the team won it in 2008 and was able to defend it in 2009 and 2010.

 In the UEFA competitions, Zürich reached the 2nd qualifying round in the 2008–09 UEFA Women's Cup.
 In the 2009-10 and 2010–11 UEFA Women's Champions League they reached the round of 32, and lost there to Linköping and Torres.
 In 2012-2013, the team played 1:1 and 0:1 in the round of 32 against the French top team Juvisy.
 In the 2013-2014 Champions League competition, FC Zürich was the first Swiss women's team to reach the Champions League round of 16 after playing 2:1 and 1:1 against Sparta Prague in the round of 32.
 In the following stage, the team lost against FC Barcelona 0:3 and 1:3.

+After winning the double on the national stage in 2022 with wins in the Swiss Cup final against local rival Grasshopper Club Zürich (4-1) in front of a record crowd for a national women's football game of 7'916 people at the Letzigrund and a win against Servette FCCF in the penalty shoot-out in the Playoff-Final of the Women's Super League, the team of coach Inka Grings could qualify for the only recently introduced group stage of the UEFA Women's Champions League for the very first time.
+Despite some good efforts and an outstanding goal from Seraina Piubel at the London's Emirates Stadium against Arsenal, the team lost all of their 6 games against three opponents that are considered heavy-weights in European football.